-My name is Chris and I love what I do.
-I help build and protect families through the adoption, estate planning, and probate processes.
+My name is Chris Tymchuck and I love what I do.
+As a Minneapolis Estate Planning and Probate attorney I help build and protect families through the adoption, estate planning, and probate processes.
 I also have experience working with families on issues related to their small business.
 Many families have a small business that is vital to their personal and financial well being and I want to ensure that the business is protected and can run smoothly.

 I am an attorney …

 As an attorney I have represented clients in a variety of matters from small civil disputes to multi-million dollar litigation and from estate planning for both traditional and nontraditional couples to assisting surviving heirs with the probate process.
 I volunteer my time drafting estate plans for firefighters and law enforcement officers through the Wills for Heroes clinics.
 I also work on The Collaboration Project, a group of representatives from the diversity bar associations across Minnesota that plans and coordinates events for youth to learn about the legal system.

 I am uniquely qualified to handle the complex legal issues facing non-traditional families.
 Whether protecting your assets from a break-up, incapacity or death, I can assist you in making sure that you have the final say in who gets your property.
 If you are interested in my legal services, please contact me to set up an initial consultation.

 I understand how stressful it can be to carefully plan a family and then worry about how to protect them if the unspeakable happens.
 I have been the nervous new parent testifying under oath during the hearing to adopt my daughter.
 Even though the day is a blur of emotions now, I do recall the Judge asking me to promise to provide for her “health, welfare and education.”
 Education?
 Who knew that was part of the deal?
 And how far do I need to take that?
 College?
 Medical School?